dyne/just-auth/README.md

   (email-based-authentication stores  email-config))

 ```
-where create-stores creates two document-like collections like for example [here](https://github.com/Commonfare-net/clj-storage/blob/master/src/clj_storage/db/mongo.clj#L88)

-If you want to have more influence on the authenticator, like for example change the hashing functions the `new-email-based-authentication` constructor can be used.
+If you want to have more influence on the authenticator, like for example change the hashing functions the `new-email-based-authentication` constructor can be used like shown in this [test](https://github.com/Commonfare-net/just-auth/blob/8e7144e768e1e8315d6a4f531e426127d8d96c65/test/just_auth/test/core.clj#L42).

 #### Data encryption
 For the data encryption the hash and checking functions can be passed as arguments like